ZzerozZ/MovieRevenuePredicter/README.md

 ## Summary
 ____________________________________
-**In this project, we try to predict the revenue of movie with some features below:**
+In this project, we try to using a regression Machine Learning model to predict the revenue of movie with its information.

-  -
+We use python-selenium to collect data from [boxofficemojo](https://www.boxofficemojo.com/)'s reports and use these data as input data.

+Our predict model will be comming soon.